-- 11. Remove the Lime Green E-Poll Book Case in the supply cart.
+11. Remove the Lime Green E-Poll Book Case in the supply cart.
 Open the case and set up the E-Poll Book according to the instruction manual in the case, with the sneeze guard and place mat.
 Remove green seal and place in ED Police Envelope.
-Confirm ED/AD is loaded onto the E-Poll Book. - 12.
-Complete the Ballot Transmittal Sheet (packaged on top of the first package of scannable ballots).
-Note: If it is a Primary Election there will be a separate Ballot Transmittal Sheet and separate ballots for each party.
-If there is only one package of ballots, there is no Ballot Transmittal sheet.
+Confirm ED/AD is loaded onto the E-Poll Book.